About Us

 Adrian Mihălțianu (Romania) is a Marcin Król Fellow 2022/2023 at Visegrad Insight and a journalist with more than 17 years of experience, both in editorial and management teams for medium-sized and large media companies.
 Currently coordinating PressOne.ro, an independent, in-depth solutions journalism project bringing light on major issues in Romania and abroad.
 Read Adrian’s articles here.

-Malina Mindrutescu (Romania) was a Marcin Król Fellow 2021/2022 at Visegrad Insight.
+Malina Mindrutescu (Romania) is a Marcin Król Fellow 2021/2022 at Visegrad Insight.
 Freelance journalist and political analyst based in Bucharest, Romania with a Master of Letters in Terrorism and Political Violence from the University of St Andrews.
 Her focus is on foreign policy, business, transatlantic relations and the Black Sea region.
 Read Malina’s articles here.

 Marta Musidłowska (Poland) is a Marcin Król Fellow 2022/2023 at Visegrad Insight and a graduate of the University of Warsaw Faculty of Law and CopyrightX at Harvard Law School.
 She specialises in areas related to digitisation, in particular concerning personal data protection and ethical artificial intelligence.
 She is currently an analyst for the Digital Economy research programme at the Instrat Foundation, where she works on topics related to data governance and the digitization of the medical sector, as well as the protection of human rights, with a particular focus on labour rights in the face of digitisation.
 Read Marta’s articles here.